Montclair Heights station

-Montclair Heights (signed as Montclair Heights–Home of Montclair State University) is a New Jersey Transit station in the Montclair Heights area of Montclair Township, New Jersey.
-Located along the Montclair-Boonton Line at the Normal Avenue (CR 618) grade crossing, the station serves trains coming from six different terminals (two eastbound: New York Penn Station and Hoboken Terminal and four westbound: Montclair State University, Dover, Lake Hopatcong and Hackettstown stations).
+Montclair Heights (also signed as Montclair Heights–Home Of Montclair State University) is a New Jersey Transit station in the Montclair Heights area of Montclair Township, New Jersey.
+Located along the Montclair–Boonton Line at the Normal Avenue (CR 618) grade crossing, the station serves trains coming from six different terminals (two eastbound: New York Penn Station and Hoboken Terminal and four westbound: Montclair State University, Dover, Lake Hopatcong and Hackettstown stations).
 Depending on the direction of travel, Montclair Heights is either the first or last of six stations in the township.
 The next station westbound is Montclair State University, which is in Little Falls, while the next station eastbound is Upper Mountain Avenue.

 The station consists of two low-level platforms with mini-high-level platforms at the southern end of both platforms.
 There are two ticket vending machines and 67 parking spaces available in lot along the westbound platform.
 The station primarily serves students of Montclair State University, which sits to the northeast of the platforms and has been owned by the township since 1983.

 Montclair Heights station opened c.
 1874 with the construction of the Montclair Railway, the predecessor to the New York and Greenwood Lake Railway.
 The station was replaced by the Erie Railroad in 1905 and moved to the Normal Avenue grade crossing from its previous home at Mount Hebron Road.
 The station depot lasted until it burned down on March 21, 1970, in a suspicious fire.
 A station shelter replaced that structure in April 1971 after the fire.
 That structure was replaced in 1982 by another station shelter.
 The current station was built in 1998.

-Prior to the construction of the Montclair State University station, Montclair Heights was used as a transfer station for trains heading west towards Dover and Hackettstown on the Montclair-Boonton Line.
+Prior to the construction of the Montclair State University station, Montclair Heights was used as a transfer station for trains heading west towards Dover and Hackettstown on the Montclair–Boonton Line.
 The reason for this was that all trains going to points north of the station were required to be diesel-powered, while trains going to New York Penn Station are all electric because diesel trains are not allowed to use the North River Tunnels under the Hudson River.